jitsi/jitsi-hammer/README.md

 A traffic generator for Jitsi Videobridge.

 Jitsi-Hammer is a program that connects to a Jitsi-Meet conference, creates fake users, and generate RTP traffic for these fake users.
+**It means that you need to run the program after using Jitsi-Meet : Jitsi-Hammer need an initiator that will manage the video conference and Jingle protocol, because without one, Jitsi-Hammer will wait for Jingle session-initiate that will never come**

 ##How to use
 First you need to compile the project.
 You can do that using **ant** :